 Certain parts of this annual report contain forward-looking statements intended to qualify for the safe harbors from liability established by the Private Securities Litigation Reform Act of 1995.
 Forward-looking statements include those that are based on current expectations, estimates and projections about the industries in which we operate and management's beliefs and assumptions.
 Forward-looking statements are generally accompanied by words such as "anticipates," "expects," "forecasts," "intends," "plans," "believes," "seeks," "estimates," "could," "should," "may" or words of similar meaning.
 These statements are not guarantees of future performance and involve certain risks, uncertainties and assumptions, which we refer to as "future factors," which are difficult to predict.
 Therefore, actual outcomes and results may differ materially from what is expressed or forecasted in such forward-looking statements.
-Some future factors that could cause our results to differ materially from the results discussed in such forwardlooking statements.
-Readers are cautioned not to place undue reliance on forward-looking statements, which speak only as of the date hereof.
-Future factors that could affect the outcome of forward-looking statements include the following:
+Some future factors that could cause our results to differ materially from the results discussed in such forwardlooking statements are discussed below and shareholders, potential investors and other readers are urged to consider these future factors that could affect the outcome of forward-looking statements include the following: